onurkayahan/crypto-tracker/crypto-tracker-api/README.md

 - Advanced querying capabilities for time-series analytics.
 - Scalability to handle growing volumes of cryptocurrency price history data.

+### Why GraphQL?

+- Allows fetching only the required data, reducing over-fetching and under-fetching.
+- Flexible for dynamic client requirements like optional parameters (startDate, endDate).
+- Strongly-typed schema ensures reliable communication between client and server.

+### Why Hypertables and TimescaleDB?

+Hypertables in TimescaleDB are optimized for time-series data, providing:

+- Efficient storage and retrieval of large datasets.
+- Advanced querying capabilities for time-series analytics.
+- Scalability to handle growing volumes of cryptocurrency price history data.

 ### Why NestJS with Fastify?

 - **NestJS**: Provides a modular and scalable architecture with built-in support for GraphQL, making it ideal for rapidly growing applications.